Exotic Dehn twists on sums of two contact 3-manifolds

 \section{Abstract}

 {We exhibit the first examples of exotic contactomorphisms with infinite order as elements of the contact mapping class group.
 These are given by certain Dehn twists on the separating sphere in a connected sum of two closed contact $3$-manifolds.
-The tools used to detect these combine an invariant for families of contact structures which generalises the Kronheimer--Mrowka contact invariant in monopole Floer homology, together with an $h$-principle for families of convex spheres in tight contact $3$-manifolds.
-As a further application, we also exhibit some exotic $1$-parametric phenomena in overtwisted contact $3$-manifolds.}
+We detect these by a combination of hard and soft techniques.
+On the one hand, we make essential use of an invariant for families of contact structures which generalises the Kronheimer--Mrowka contact invariant in monopole Floer homology.
+We then exploit an $h$-principle for families of convex spheres in tight contact $3$-manifolds, from which we establish a parametric version of Colin´s decomposition theorem.
+As a further application, we also exhibit new exotic $1$-parametric phenomena in overtwisted contact $3$-manifolds.}